 The solution to the crypto tax problem hinges on aggregating all of your cryptocurrency transaction data that makes up your buys, sells, trades, airdrops, forks, mined coins, exchanges, swaps, and received cryptocurrencies into one place so that you can build out an accurate tax profile containing all of your transaction data.

 You can aggregate all of your transaction history by hand by pulling together your transactions from each of your exchanges and wallets.
 Of course, this can take a lot of time and energy.
-You can avoid the manual work and automate this process with the use of crypto tax software.
+You can avoid the manual work and automate this process with crypto tax software.

 1. Select each of the cryptocurrency exchanges, wallets, and platforms youʼve used throughout the years.